5 Leading Cases of Intellectual Property Rights

 - Whether the use of a disclaimer by the defendant will eliminate the problem?

-The law relating to passing off is well settled an clear.
+The law relating to passing off is well-settled and clear.
 The principle behind the same is that no man can carry on his business in a way that can lead to believing that he is carrying on the business of another man or has some connection with another man for the business.
-The plaintiff is entitled to reliefs under Section 27(2) and Section 106 of the Act which is governed by principles of Common law.
+The plaintiff is entitled to relief under Section 27(2) and Section 106 of the Act which is governed by principles of Common law.

-The Court relied upon the landmark judgment of Monetary Overseas Vs. Montari Industries Ltd and reiterated that “When a defendant does business under a name which is sufficiently close to the name under which the plaintiff is trading and that name has acquired a reputation and the public at large is likely to be misled that the defendant’s business is the business of the plaintiff, or is a branch or department of the plaintiff, the defendant is liable for an action in passing off.”
+The Court relied upon the landmark judgment of Monetary Overseas v.
+Montari Industries Ltd. and reiterated that “When a defendant does business under a name which is sufficiently close to the name under which the plaintiff is trading and that name has acquired a reputation and the public at large is likely to be misled that the defendant’s business is the business of the plaintiff, or is a branch or department of the plaintiff, the defendant is liable for an action in passing off.”

-- With regard to Issue No 2, the Hon’ble Court relied on the US case Card service International Inc. vs. McGee, and held that domain name serves the same function as a trademark and is hence entitled to the same protection.
+- With regard to Issue No. 2, the Hon’ble Court relied on the US case Card Service International Inc. vs. McGee, and held that the domain name serves the same function as a trademark and is hence entitled to the same protection.

 - While discussing the impact of the disclaimer issued by the defendant, the Court held that it would not eliminate the problem because of the nature of Internet use.
 The users might not be sophisticated enough to understand the slight difference in the domain name to distinguish between the two.

-The Court addressed each of these issues and came to the conclusion that Yahoo Inc had a good reputation in the market and that the name adopted by the defendants were deceptive and misleading causing damage to the reputation of the plaintiff and undue gain for the defendants.
-In consequence, the court granted an injunction in favour of plaintiff under Rule 1 and 2 of Order 39 of CPC, 1908.
+The Court addressed each of these issues and came to the conclusion that Yahoo Inc. had a good reputation in the market and that the name adopted by the defendants were deceptive and misleading causing damage to the reputation of the plaintiff and undue gain for the defendants.
+In consequence, the court granted an injunction in favour of the plaintiff under Rules 1 and 2 of Order 39 of CPC, 1908.